-Trump calls for death penalty for Uzbek man charged in New York attack
+Trump demands death penalty for New York truck attack suspect

 Saipov did not ask for bail and was remanded to federal custody.
 It was not immediately clear where he would be held.

-Earlier in the day, Trump said he would consider sending Saipov to the military prison at the U.S. naval base at Guantanamo Bay, Cuba.
-No detainee has been sent to the Guantanamo prison since 2008.

-White House spokeswoman Sarah Sanders later told reporters that Trump considers Saipov an “enemy combatant,” a designation that would curtail his legal rights.
-Trump called him “this animal” and lambasted the U.S. justice system for terrorism suspects as “a joke” and “a laughingstock”.
+Earlier on Wednesday, Trump called him “this animal” and lambasted the U.S. justice system for terrorism suspects as “a joke” and “a laughingstock”.

-Kim said charging Saipov in civilian court would not necessarily prevent him from later being declared an enemy combatant.

 (For a graphic on 'Where the New York truck attack took place' click tmsnrt.rs/2z3aqZv)

-Additional reporting by Jonathan Allen, Melissa Fares and Devika Kumar in New York, Joseph Ax in Paterson, New Jersey, Mark Hosenball and Tim Ahmann in Washington and Brendan O'Brien in Milwaukee; Editing by Larry King
+Additional reporting by Mark Hosenball in Washington and Brendan O'Brien in Milwaukee; Writing by Scott Malone; Editing by Larry King and Chizu Nomiyama